 - Choose 1-2 social media channels and use them – for intel on the latest industry trends, breaking news, career and company news, and to update your followers and fans about interesting articles, inspirational quotes, videos, etc.

 Showcase your expertise in a variety of quality, high-traffic spaces.
 Opine on other people’s posts on LinkedIn.
 Join niche or industry LinkedIn groups.
 Start a personal blog.
-Blog on LinkedIn.
+Share interesting articles and videos on LinkedIn.
 Look into guest blogging opportunities on an industry or influencer site.

 Another option – SHOW what you say you are.
 Put together a sample report with insight and recommendations, as if you already had the job.
 This approach (which was publicized all over the internet) got one very creative job seeker multiple job offers.